A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

-In addition to the time series bio-logger data, each dataset in BEBE comes with human-generated behavioral annotations.
+In addition to the time series bio-logger data, each dataset in BEBE comes with human-generated behavioral annotations (Figure~\ref{behavior_examples}, colored bars).
+Seven datasets were ground-truthed using either on or off tag video; the other two were ground-truthed using audio.
 In each dataset, each sampled time step is annotated with the current behavioral state of the tagged individual, which can be one of several discrete behavioral classes.
 At some time steps, it was not possible to observe the individual, or it was not possible to classify the individual's behavior using the predefined behavioral classes.
 In these cases, this time step is annotated as \textit{Unknown}.
-We describe below how we account for these \textit{Unknown} behavioral annotations during model training and evaluation (also see Methods).
+These \textit{Unknown} behavioral annotations are disregarded during model training and evaluation.

 There are multiple time scales of behavior represented across the nine ethograms in BEBE, with some datasets including brief activities (e.g. shaking), and some including longer duration activities (e.g. foraging).
-In Table~\ref{summarytable} we report the mean duration of an annotation in each dataset, as a rough estimate of the mean duration an individual spends in a given behavioral state.
+In Table~\ref{summarytable} we report the mean duration (in seconds) of an annotation in each dataset, as a rough estimate of the mean duration an individual spends in a given behavioral state.

-We split each dataset into five groups, or \textit{folds}, so that no individual appears in more than one fold.
-During cross validation, we train a model on the individuals from four folds, and test it on the individuals from the remaining fold.
-For all datasets, Figure~\ref{supplement_class_representation} shows the proportion of behavior classes for each fold.